A short photo and video commentary of this trip appears on the Desert Driving dvd. Additional maps at the bottom of the post

 Chastened by his experience, we continued cautiously northeast, now recce-ing possible passes on foot and easing gently down the slip faces, knowing that it wasn’t over until it was over.
 Limestone pavements protruded from the dunes and bits of vegetation popped up here and there.
 At one point we discovered some fulgarites (sand petrified by lightning into a glassy helix tube) as big as an arm.
 Our homesick crew could smell Siwa and were keen to press on, not least Ibrahim whose wife was expecting their seventh child any day.
 But by dusk we did the right thing and stopped a couple of hours out of Siwa on a chalky outcrop studded with fossilised sea-shells.

-By mid-morning next day we’d worked our way through the dune maze and were looking down on the ink blue lake which led to Siwa, feeling like we’d finally come ashore from a long sea voyage.
-On his home turf now, Ibrahim led the way through the dunes to the hot spring of Bir Wahed (below) where were scrubbed off a fortnight of Saharan grime and ordered a string of Oranginas and crisps as if they were the very fruits of Eden.
+By mid-morning next day we’d worked our way through the dune maze and were looking down on the inky blue lake which led to Siwa, feeling like we’d finally come ashore from a long sea voyage.
+On his home turf now, Ibrahim led the way through the dunes to the hot spring of Bir Wahed (above) where were scrubbed off a fortnight of Saharan grime and ordered a string of Oranginas and crisps as if they were the very fruits of Eden.